Make Things Do Stuff to Mobilise 100,000 Young UK Makers

 WHAT IS THIS RABBIT HOLE?

-this is a blog of machines bits, drawings + words from a canadian she-wolf technologist, curator and design practitioner from the desert, working at mozilla in london, traveling to everywhere else.
+this is a scroll of machines bits, drawings + words from a desert grown she-wolf at mozilla, with hearts in london and vancouver and travel visas to everywhere else.

 + LIBRE GRAPHICS 2013 / 12 april / madrid